 A simple way of creating inclusive social media messaging is by capitalising the first letter of each word in hashtags.
 This enables screen reader software as well as those that may have difficulty interpreting written material to read the hashtag as intended.

 Language

-Using plain language helps to ensure posts are easily understood by people who may have learning disabilities or use English as a second language.
+Using plain language helps to ensure posts are easily understood by everyone.
 Social posts should be written in active voice using uncomplicated words, short sentences, and be free of jargon and slang spelling.

 Alt text and image descriptions